⚠️ Use credit cards responsibly!

 • FICO 09

-How to generate a credit score: In order for FICO-09 to generate a credit score, you must have: 1 tradeline updated within the last 6 months, 1 tradeline at least 6 months old, No deceased indicator.
+How to generate a credit score: In order for FICO-09 to generate a credit score, you must have:

 Features:

-Still Used For: FICO -09 as of today is still mostly not used by lenders
+Still used for: FICO-09 as of today is still mostly not used by lenders

-Where to view: You can purchase your FICO 09 score on Myfico.com.
+Where to view: You can purchase your FICO-09 score on MyFICO.com.

-FICO 10 - Newest Model
+FICO 10 - newest model

 FICO-10 is the newest FICO model that FICO is currently building but still has not been released.
 FICO has said that with FICO-10, one of the improvements will be factoring in trending data.
 Another change FICO will be doing, is in regards to personal loans.
 A consumer with a lot of personal loans on their credit report will see their FICO-10 score drop.
 You can read more about these two changes here.